SFTtech/openage/README.md

 how to convert gamedata
 =======================

-The original aoc game data format is, lets say, a challenge to use.
-Therefore it has to be converted in order to be usable with openage.
+the original aoc game data format is, lets say, a challenge to use. therefore it has to be converted in order to be usable with openage.

-The python script for that is in the convert/ folder, it will convert all the media files to formats being usable by openage.
+the python script for that is in the convert/ folder, it will convert all the media files to formats being usable by openage.

-This also means that you have to own the original media files, as we are way too lazy to create free media files for now, that's something the community can do..
+this also means that you have to own the original media files, as we are way too lazy to create free media files for now, that's something the community can do..

+to convert only media files we need at the moment, execute this:

+	make media AGE2DIR="~/.wine-age/drive_c/programs/ms-games/aoe2"

+the above command is an alias for the following python call:

+	python3 convert -o . $PATH_TO_YOUR_AOC_INSTALLATION $(make medialist)

-To convert ALL original media files to openage format, execute the following:
+to convert ALL original media files to openage format, execute the following:

 	python3 convert -o . $PATH_TO_YOUR_AOC_INSTALLATION

-for example, if you installed aoc with wine:

-	python3 convert -o . ~/.wine-age/drive_c/programs/ms-games/aoe2

-You will then find the converted files in ./data/age/
+you will then find the converted files in ./data/age/ you probably don't want to convert all the files (we don't use them yet..), the conversion takes some time, so be patient.

 try

 	python3 convert --help

-to see the usage, as you probably don't want to convert all the files (we don't use them yet..)
+to see the convert script usage.

-for converting only media files we do use at the moment, execute this:

-	python3 convert -o . $aoe2-installpath $(make medialist)